-Following the first Wednesday visitation a mandatory Al–Anon education group for family members meets from 7:05 pm -7:25 pm.
-Visitation is limited to patients who have been in treatment for seven (7) days.
 Patients are not allowed to receive candy, magazines, books or food.
-All items brought to the patient must be checked at the front desk.
-Individuals found passing items to patients that have not been checked are in violation of facility contraband policies and will immediately be asked to leave and barred from future visitation.
+All items brought to the patient must be pre-approved and checked at the front desk before.
+Individuals found passing items to patients that have not been checked are in violation of facility contraband policies and will immediately be asked to leave and then barred from future visitation.